genome-nexus/genome-nexus/docs/Annotate-VCF-File.md

 ## VCF to MAF conversion

-To convert a Variant Call Format (VCF) file to Mutation Annotation Format (MAF), we recommend using a simpler and more user-friendly [vcf2maf](https://github.com/genome-nexus/annotation-tools/blob/master/vcf2maf.py) python tool from the [genome-nexus/annotation-tools](https://github.com/genome-nexus/annotation-tools) GitHub repository.
+To convert a Variant Call Format (VCF) file to Mutation Annotation Format (MAF), we recommend using the [vcf2maf Python tool](https://github.com/genome-nexus/annotation-tools/blob/master/vcf2maf.py).

 This tool is designed to support the conversion of VCF files from multiple callers to a standardized MAF format that can be easily used for downstream analysis.
+Note that this Python script is a rewritten version of the [vcf2maf Perl tool](https://github.com/mskcc/vcf2maf).

 ### Requirements